 It should take some time, effort, and maybe even some muscle to do this since the dough tends to be stiff, but I promise these healthy homemade cinnamon graham crackers are worth it!

 After cutting the dough into squares, prick each square with a fork.
-This helps air escape while your healthy homemade cinnamon graham crackers bake, so the centers don’t puff up like pita bread!
+This helps air escape while your healthy homemade graham crackers bake, so the centers don’t puff up like pita bread!

 But before you slide your baking sheet into the oven, separate each of the squares so none of the crackers are touching.
-This ensures they bake evenly, so all of your healthy homemade cinnamon graham crackers turn out perfectly crunchy!
+This ensures they bake evenly, so all of your healthy homemade cinnamon graham crackers turn out perfectly crunchy.

 Then after a quick trip to the oven, let them cool completely to room temperature on the baking sheet for maximum crunchiness, and…

 Enjoy your deliciously crunchy snack crackers!
 And when you make your own, remember to snap a picture and share it on Instagram using #amyshealthybaking and tagging @amyshealthybaking IN the photo itself!
-(That guarantees I’ll see your picture! 🙂 ) I’d love to see your healthy homemade mini cinnamon graham crackers!
+(That guarantees I’ll see your picture! 🙂 ) I’d love to see your healthy homemade graham crackers!

 Healthy Homemade Mini Cinnamon Graham Crackers